GasStationTV/gstv-invenco-integration/gstv-initiated-messages/configuration-site/configuration-site.md

       - **openAt** - _if day of the week array exists this is required_ - The local time the site opens represented as HH:MM using 24 hour time.
       - **closeAt** - _if day of the week array exists this is required_ - The local time the site closes represented as HH:MM using 24 hour time.
 Times after 24:00 indicates a closing time on the next day.
 For example, 26:00 should be interpreted as closing at 2:00 AM the following day.
       - **duration** - Length in milliseconds the site is open.
-  - **blankoutvideo** - Video file - including file extension - to play continuously when the site is closed.
-This will override the value configured for the network.
   - **volume** - Array of volume level settings.
 These will override the values configured for the network.
     - **startTime** - _if volume array exists this is required_ - The local time represented in HH:MM using 24 hour time that the volume setting will take effect.
     - **level** - _if volume array exists this is required_ - The volume level to be set at the site represented as a number between 0 (no audio) and 100 (highest volume setting).